 NTMA reports the student's last date of attendance to the Department of Education (DOE) which will initiate student loan repayment.
-The six month grace period of the actual payments will begin on any outstanding student loan(s) from the student's last date of attendance.
+The six month grace period of the ac-tual payments will begin on any outstanding student loan(s) from the student's last date of attendance.

-Tuition and Fees
+Tuition and Fees for the Machinist Training Program

-Financial aid applicants are responsible for the full amount of tuition and fees charged by NTMA.
+All applicants are responsible for the full amount of tuition and fees charged by NTMA.